Vampire Princess Miyu: Main

 A girl who appears to be around 13 or 15 years old, but is actually much older because she is a vampire.
 Her origins and personality differ between adaptations: in the OVAs, she is the child of a human father and a vampire mother in post–World War II Japan, while in the anime she is the child of a human mother and a Shinma father, who was the previous Guardian, in pre-World War II Empire of Japan.
-In the OVAs, Miyu is childish, manipulative, and playful, while in the anime she is more reserved.
+In the OVAs, Miyu is childish, manipulative, and playful, while in the anime, she is more reserved yet kinder.
 In both adaptations, Miyu becomes the Guardian, also known as the Watcher, after losing her parents.
 She has the power to teleport, levitate, open dimensional portals, and attack with fire.
-Although she is a vampire and must drink blood to survive, Miyu is unharmed by sunlight, holy water, or crucifixes, and her reflection is visible, which may be because she is a dhampir.
-She chooses her victims carefully since she seemingly cannot take blood from others unless they give it to her willingly.
-As such, she usually chooses those who have suffered loss and offers them to be with their loved ones in their dreams in exchange for their blood, putting them into an endless state of sleep.
-Miyu is protective of Larva and is implied to have feelings for him.
+In the OVAs, she fights in several attires, while in most media, she usually wears a short pale blue kimono with a red ribbon around her right foot.
+Although she is a vampire and must drink blood to survive, Miyu is unharmed by sunlight, holy water, or crucifixes, and her reflection is visible, which may be because she is half human.
+She chooses her victims carefully, as she usually chooses those who have suffered loss and offers them to be with their loved ones in their dreams in exchange for their blood, putting them into an endless state of daydream or sleep.
+Miyu is protective of Larva and, in the manga, is implied to have feelings for him.
 In the anime, when she disguises herself as a human, she goes by the name Miyu Yamano (山野 美夕, Yamano Miyu).